Welcome to Cogitatus2

 Well, that's what Issac Newton did with his calculations (a.k.a calculus).
 He moved on!
 He used the procedures even though he didn't understand why they worked.
 Why?
 The calculus just worked!
 It agreed with experimental observations.
 That was good enough, but it took another 200 years "to hammer out the formal details," explain Klein and Bauman.
 (Limits)

 Note: For novices, the act of performing or applying procedures implies some level of "understanding" that is difficult to quantify or explain.
 It is a functional understanding.
 Novice: At first, I "understand" something when I perform or apply it.
 For example, 3 x 4 = 4 + 4 + 4 or 12 is useful at first, but 345 x 876 needs "something more sophisticated" than repeated addition, says Ian Stewart, mathematician.
 "Mathematics builds new ideas on old ones."
-Stewart (Letters to a Young Mathematician, 2006, also points out the practice does not cause talent, but it can improve performance
+Stewart (Letters to a Young Mathematician, 2006, also points out the practice does not cause talent, but it can improve performance.

-which I asked students to find.
+Note: Students use reasoning and guess-and-check to narrow the integer choices.
+The equation is quadratic: x^2 - 7x + 10 = 0.
+Students easily found a counterexample, so the equation is not an identity, but it has solutions, which I asked students to find.
 Students followed the order of operations.
 After working on several equations of this type, some students found a shortcut--two secrets that led to solutions by inspection.
 (The idea of two secrets is from The Madison Project, 1957.)

 The next time a teacher says they stopped teaching long division because kids won't understand it, Think, Newton.
 Students can learn to do it and apply it, even if they don't completely understand it.
 How do you think students learn arithmetic, algebra, trig, and calculus?
 (With perfect understanding?
 Right?)
 The idea of division is easy and can be taught in 1st grade as intuitive division.
 The understanding of the standard algorithm takes repeated practice and time.
 To do the standard algorithm for multiplication, you should memorize basic number facts, such as 3 x 7 = 21 or 8 x 7 = 56, no later than the 3rd grade.
 (Half in the 2nd grade.)
 In short, children will not learn much algebra when they don't know basic arithmetic.
 My Teach Kids Algebra program fused algebra ideas to traditional arithmetic.
 Hence, the importance of memorizing math facts that support basic arithmetic (e.g., standard algorithms) was emphasized.